 • Make better informed decisions on the requirements for cyber insurance and the levels of coverage required

 It all starts with cyber risk quantification.
 Measuring exposure to financial loss from cyber security breaches is the starting point for any evidentiary based discussion.
 Until recently, cyber security professionals have been reluctant to employ quantification techniques because they felt that the data was inadequate to feed the quantitative risk calculations and that cyber security risks are too complex to model in this way.
 However, these objections are no longer valid.

-Data scientists have demonstrated how we can estimate financial loss from cyber breaches using not much more data than that currently used to populate heatmaps and scorecards.
+Data scientists have demonstrated how we can estimate financial loss from cyber breaches using not much more data than that currently used to populate heat-maps and scorecards.
 New techniques for calculating, aggregating and reporting on quantitative risk enterprise-wide have emerged.
-Vendors have introduced innovation in modelling quantitative risk against the current state, and from there, quantifying the effect of change whether from new cybersecurity products and services, increasing or decreasing KPIs, or from new events such as cyber breaches, threat intelligence and vulnerabilities.
+Vendors have introduced innovation in modeling quantitative risk against the current state, and from there, quantifying the effect of change whether from new cybersecurity products and services, increasing or decreasing KPIs, or from new events such as cyber breaches, threat intelligence and vulnerabilities.

 With enterprise-wide scalability, advanced data analytics and reporting, CISOs can now measure cyber risk and use this enhanced visibility to make informed decisions on priorities, budget allocation and investments in new products and services.

 “What Gets Measured Gets Managed” – Peter Drucker